-The nostalgia of the withering past, the collapse of culture and the failure to do anything about it makes for a moving tale of melancholy and desperation in Ahmed Ali’s first novel, Twilight in Delhi.
-Although the story is about Mir Nihal and his family, it is Old Delhi that is the ultimate protagonist.
-A city that once commanded the attention of the world has to now witness the coronation of British King George near the Jama Masjid while the descendant of a Mughal ruler is found begging on the streets.
-Each emotion is intimately captured by the writer, and the despair of Mir Nihal will stay with you long after you finish the book.
+Nostalgia for a fading past, the collapse of culture and the failure to do anything about it makes for a moving tale of melancholy and desperation in Ahmed Ali’s first novel, Twilight in Delhi.
+Although the story is about Mir Nihal and his family, Old Delhi is the ultimate protagonist; a city that once commanded the attention of the world has to now witness the coronation of British King George near the Jama Masjid while the descendant of a Mughal ruler is found begging on the streets.
+The despair of Mir Nihal will stay with you long after you finish the book.
 Translations are available in French, German, Portuguese, Spanish and Urdu.

 Rich Like Us is a novel based in New Delhi in the 1970s.
 Most of it is set during the Emergency, imposed by then-Prime Minister Indira Gandhi.
 The narrative explores how the lives of two very different aristocratic women become entwined with the events of history.
 Rose is an Englishwoman and the second wife of a wealthy businessman, who finds it difficult to adjust to life in India.
-She befriends Sonal, a well-educated civil servant.
-As the issues of corruption, power and money are tackled, the contrast between the lives of the rich in Delhi and the poor play out.
+She befriends Sonali, a well-educated civil servant.
+As issues of corruption, power and money are tackled, the contrast between the lives of the rich in Delhi and the poor play out.